Bone Spur Causes, Symptoms, and Possible Treatments

 What Is a Bone Spur?

 A bone spur is a bony projection or outgrowth extending from the edge of a normal bone.
 It's also known as an osteophyte.
 A spur forms when a bone is injured in some way, such as by being constantly subjected to pressure, being rubbed repeatedly by another object, or being subjected to some other form of continuous or repetitive stress.
 The spur may be harmless and may not cause any pain.
-Sometimes bone spurs press on other structures, such as nerves, ligaments, tendons, and other bones, however, resulting in pain, inflammation, and tissue damage.
+Sometimes bone spurs press on other structures, such as nerves, ligaments, tendons, and other bones, however.
+The pressure may cause pain, inflammation, and tissue damage.

 Spurs often form at or near a joint, which is the site where one bone meets another.
 Some researchers believe that our bodies make bone spurs in order to increase the stability or strength of a damaged joint.
 Others think that the spurs are abnormal structures with no function.
 Bone spurs are most common on the shoulder, heel and spine, but they also occur on the hips, knees, hands, and elsewhere in the body.